 The Standards for registration and review of registration of schools in South Australia and the Evidence guide to using the Standards for review of registration are key documents to support all schools in the review of registration process.

-We also have a self-review tool to support schools in ensuring all Standards are being met.
-It's entirely optional whether you use the tool.
-Nothing needs to be submitted to us.
-It's a tool for schools to use if they wish.
+We also have the Standards Reflection Tool and a self-review tool to support understanding of the Standards and ensuring all Standards are being met.
+It's entirely optional whether you use these tools and evidence documents need to be submitted.